Odyssey Mission Overview

 For the first time, the mission globally mapped the amount and distribution of many chemical elements and minerals that make up the martian surface.

-Maps of hydrogen distribution led scientists to discover vast amounts of water ice in the polar regions burried just beneath the surface.
+Maps of hydrogen distribution led scientists to discover vast amounts of water ice in the polar regions buried just beneath the surface.

 Odyssey also recorded the radiation environment in low Mars orbit to determine the radiation-related risk to any future human explorers who may one day go to Mars.
 All of these objectives support the four science goals of the Mars Exploration Program.